wu87988622/ohara/docs/src/custom_connector.rst

 a lot of tests.
 Connector developers will spend a lot of time on this.

 Therefore, we have encapsulated most of the logic in CsvSinkTask, which hides a lot of complex behaviors.
-Just provide a configuration object and a :ref:`Storage <connector-storage>` implementation to complete a sink connector.
+Just provide a :ref:`Storage <connector-storage>` implementation to complete a sink connector.
 You can save time to enjoy other happy things.

 The following are the two methods you need to care about inherited CsvSinkTask: